scala/scala-lang/blog/_posts/2026-08-07-sbt-remote-tcp-advisory.md

 > This post covers work done under the [Sovereign Tech Fund investment](https://www.scala-lang.org/blog/2026/01/27/sta-invests-in-scala.html) umbrella: [sbt 2 Stable Release and Maintenance](https://contributors.scala-lang.org/t/sbt-2-production-ready-roadmap/7351).
 The work is coordinated by the [Scala Center](https://scala.epfl.ch/).

-As part of our ongoing work on the sbt 2 release, we’ve been reviewing bug reports and pull requests.

 ## TL;DR

 Only builds that explicitly set `serverConnectionType` are affected.
 You can remove the setting from your build, or upgrade to sbt 1.12.15 / sbt 2.0.6 or later by putting the following in `project/build.properties`: